White-winged duck

-The white-winged duck or white-winged wood duck (Asarcornis scutulata) is a large species of duck, formerly placed in the genus Cairina with the Muscovy duck (Cairina moschata) and allied with the dabbling ducks.
-However, mtDNA cytochrome b and NADH dehydrogenase subunit 2 sequence analysis indicate that the anatomical similarity to the Muscovy duck is deceiving and that the species is appropriately placed in a monotypic genus, as Asarcornis scutulata, which is evolutionarily closer to the redhead (Aythya americana, one of the diving ducks).
+The white-winged duck or white-winged wood duck (Asarcornis scutulata) is a large species of duck, formerly placed in the genus Cairina with the Muscovy duck (Cairina moschata) and considered allied to the dabbling ducks.
+However, two genetic studies have indicated that the anatomical similarity to the Muscovy duck is deceiving, with the species appropriately placed in a monotypic genus, as Asarcornis scutulata; it proved evolutionarily closest to a clade containing the diving duck genera Netta and Aythya, while Cairina resolved as close to the genus Aix in a very different part of the family tree.

 Description

 This is one of the largest living species of duck next only to the steamer ducks which are heavier.
 The Muscovy duck also attains sizes that nearly rival the white-winged duck, but may average a bit smaller in a wild state.
 Length is 66–81 cm and wingspan is 116–153 cm.
 Males weigh 2.94–3.9 kg, while females weigh 1.95–3.05 kg.
-The most noticeable feature on adult birds, is the dark body contrasting with a whitish head and neck.
-Males have mostly dull yellowish bill, blackish mottling on the head and upper neck, white lesser median coverts and inner edges of tertials and bluish-grey secondaries.
+The most noticeable feature on adult birds is the dark body contrasting with a whitish head and neck.
+Males have a mostly dull yellowish bill, blackish mottling on the head and upper neck, white lesser median coverts and inner edges of tertials, and bluish-grey secondaries.
 In flight, white wing-coverts contrast with the rest of the wings.
 Females are smaller and usually have more densely mottled head and upper neck.
 The juvenile is duller and browner.

-This secretive species is only known to feed at night.
-Its diet consists of seeds, aquatic plants, grain, rice, snails, small fish and insects.
-It inhabits stagnant or slow-flowing natural and artificial wetlands, within or adjacent to evergreen, deciduous or swamp forests, on which it depends for roosting and nesting, usually in tree holes.
-Although lowlands (below c.200 m) provide optimum habitat, it occurs up to 1,400 m of altitude, especially on plateaus supporting sluggish perennial rivers and pools.
+This secretive species feeds mainly at dawn and dusk when moving between daytime roosts and feeding sites.
+It has been described as omnivorous, regularly consuming pondweed, small fish, aquatic snails, spiders and insects.
+It inhabits stagnant or slow-flowing natural and artificial wetlands, within or adjacent to evergreen, deciduous or swamp forests, on which it depends for roosting and nesting, usually in tree-holes.
+Although lowlands (below about 400 m) provide optimum habitat, it occurs up to 1,400 m, especially on plateaux supporting sluggish perennial rivers and pools.
+The breeding season varies across the range so that hatching coincides with the early wet season; clutch size ranges from 6 to 13 in captivity and 2 to 12 in the wild.